learn

 What Is the Thoracic Spine?

-sketch of a spine - Thoracic Mobility Exercises
+Man Working Out - Thoracic Mobility Exercises

 The thoracic spine, or the middle segment, is often overlooked but plays a crucial role in supporting the body, protecting the spinal cord, and allowing movement.
 The thoracic spine’s twelve vertebrae numbered T1 to T12, also have a special connection to posture and mobility.